DanWahlin/CopilotAdventures/Challenges/StartHere.md

 node echo-chamber.js
 ```

-1. You should see `15` printed to the console.
-This is the next number in the sequence.
+1. You should see `15` printed to the console which is the next number in the sequence.

 ## Echo Castle's Hidden Treasure is Now Yours!